Teaching ESL in Taiwan

 Universities and Colleges

 Universities and colleges in Taiwan, similar to those in North America, are divided into academic and vocational schools.
 National (government-run) academic universities draw the best students and teachers, and receive substantial funding.
-While teachers with Master’s degrees are still to be found, the emerging trend to secure a teaching position in these types of schools is the requirement of a doctorate.
-Even though the demand for English teachers in academic school English departments is growing, most foreign teachers find positions in vocational universities (universities of technology).
+While teachers with Master’s degrees are still to be found, the emerging trend to secure a teaching position in these universities is the requirement of a doctorate.
+Even though the demand for English teachers in academic universities is growing, most foreign teachers find positions in vocational universities (universities of technology).
 A third option for ESL teachers is the five-year junior college system.
 This system counts three years of high school, along with a two-year associate degree, to be equal to a lesser valued four-year degree.
-While these types of schools are slowly being phased out, opportunities still exist.
+While these types of colleges are slowly being phased out, opportunities still exist.

 Classes typically begin in August or September and run through July, with a semester break which usually coincides with Chinese New Year.
 As teachers would need to be settled in Taiwan by end of July, hiring takes place in spring and early summer.